marxin/texi2rst-generated/sphinx/gccint/rtl-representation/insns.rst

   tracking pass would emit another location note for the variable at the point in which the register is modified.

-.. index:: TImode, in insn

-.. index:: HImode, in insn

-.. index:: QImode, in insn
+.. index:: TImode, in insn, HImode, in insn, QImode, in insn

 The machine mode of an insn is normally ``VOIDmode``, but some phases use the mode for various purposes.